 Consumers continued focusing on health and wellness issues.
 In the food sector, “vegetarian” became an investment hotspot in 2018.
 Many related companies obtained financial support, such as American “vegetarian fish meat” producer Good Catch, American vegetarian burger startup Impossible Foods, Dutch artificial meat start-up Mosa Meat, British herbal-based food company Farmstand, American pure vegetarian organic chocolate producer Hu Products, New York vegetarian ice cream brand Van Leeuwen, New York vegetarian fast food brand by CHLOE, American vegetarian restaurant chain Native Foods Café, and Denmark organic vegetarian distribution company Simple Feast.

-8. “Nature” concept led investment trend; Giant group-dominated beauty care M&A continued
+8. “Nature” concept leading investment trend; Giant group-dominated M&A continued in beauty care

 In 2018, beauty care remained a hot topic in the capital market, with active participation from Industrial groups particularly.
-From the strategic development point of view, large-scale personal care groups have kept strong acquisition demand for new generation brands.
+From the strategic development point of view, large-scale personal care groups have continued to have strong acquisition demand for new generation brands.

 Keywords, such as “Natural”, “organic” and “herbal”, have continued leading investments in the personal care sector.
 Many brands obtained investment support, such as American healthy beauty care innovation brand Beautycounter, American organic beauty care brand Vapour Organic Beauty, Canadian natural beauty care brand Ilia Beauty, American natural beauty care brand W3ll People and Youth To The People, American natural perfume brand Skylar Body, and American lifestyle brand The Honest Company (founded by Jessica Alba).
 Many brands have been acquired, such as German natural beauty care group Logocos Naturkosmetik AG, internet beauty care brand Lime Crime featuring “vegan” concept, French natural raw material company Naturex, New Zealand natural skincare and home fragrance group Trilogy International Limited and New Zealand natural skincare brand Snowberry.